Banda

 - Discipline And Behavior

-- Discipline is often community-based, with an emphasis on collective responsibility and maintaining harmony.
+- Discipline is community-focused, with an emphasis on respect and social harmony.

 - Authority Attitudes